WELCOME TO THE MOWAT LAB

 Dr. Mowat is an Assistant Professor with joint appointments in the Department of Surgical Sciences in the School of Veterinary Medicine and the Department of Ophthalmology and Visual Sciences in the School of Medicine and Public Health at the University of Wisconsin-Madison.

-Dr. Mowat is funded by the NIH National Eye Institute to study mechanisms of macular susceptibility to dysfunction and degeneration.
+The Mowat Lab studies mechanisms of retinal susceptibility to dysfunction and degeneration.

 The laboratory’s broad research focus areas include:

-- Examining new cases of clinical retinal disease in companion or wild animals for possible genetic involvement.
+- Examining new cases of clinical retinal disease in companion or wild animals for possible genetic or environmental involvement.